-Dave Fendrich (walking) helps Bryant Hofer (in combine) harvest a field of corn on Oct.
-2, 2013, near Salem, South Dakota.
-(Photo by Scott Olson/Getty Images)
+Dave Fendrich (walking) helps Bryant Hofer (in combine) harvest a field of corn on October 2, 2013, near Salem, South Dakota.
+(Scott Olson/Getty Images)

 Good crops and higher commodity prices are putting more money in farmers’ pockets while agricultural land values are soaring, according to a new multi-state survey by the Minneapolis Federal Reserve.